 - SPC layer: This is the dense, waterproof core for the plank made of natural limestone powder, polyvinyl chloride, and stabilizers.
 It provides rigidity and stability for the plank.

-- Base layer: This layer is generally made from cork or EVA (ethylene and vinyl acetate) foam, which provides sound insulation and cushioning.
+- Pre-attached underpad: This layer is generally made from IXPE or EVA foam, which provides sound insulation and cushioning.

 Pros and Cons of SPC Rigid Core Vinyl Flooring

 SPC rigid vinyl flooring is quickly becoming one of the most popular trends in home flooring.
 Installing SPC vinyl flooring offers the following benefits to homeowners:

 - Waterproof: One of the biggest benefits of choosing SPC vinyl flooring is that it has a completely waterproof core.
 Unlike hardwood, it can be installed in areas of the home such as laundry rooms, bathrooms, basements, and kitchens.
 The waterproof feature also makes this board more stable in environments where moisture and temperature can fluctuate.

 - Easy installation: Many homeowners appreciate that SPC floors are easy to install.
 They can be placed on top of many different types of subfloors or existing flooring.
 Most designs simply click into place, eliminating the need for messy and complicated glues.